Banzzouille/WahooFitToGarmin-Desktop/README.md

 All your information will be saved in this folder in CLEAR TEXT.
-If your are not agree to enter your garmin Id, DON'T USE THIS APP !!!!
+If your don't agree with this, DON'T USE THIS APP !!!!